Goduu/pydantic_graph.neo4j_persistence/README.md

 ```

 You can see a full example on the oficial pydantic [documentation](https://ai.pydantic.dev/examples/question-graph/).
 From there just change the persistence variable to use the `Neo4jStatePersistence`

+# Nodes and Relationships
+The Neo4jStatePersistence uses and require the following Nodes:
+- NodeSnapshot
+- EndSnapshot
+- Execution

+And the following relationship:
+- HAS_SNAPSHOT

 # Contributing
 We welcome contributions to enhance the functionality and usability of